jldec/authorize-net-dpm/README.md

 - Set `dpm.processOrder` for custom post-processing after a payment is processed.
 This function will be called with the signature `processOrder(data, cb)` allowing for async post-processing e.g. to send email before responding with callback `cb()`.

+- A few additional hooks are available in [the code](blob/master/authorize-net-dpm.js).

 ### Example
-- See the example for more details and details of required form fields.
+- Check out the [example](tree/master/example) for information about required form fields and other details.